imennajar/python-api-challenge/README.md

 - Pandas: it is a Python library for data manipulation and analysis

-- Matplotlib.pyplot:  Matplotlib has a module named pyplot which makes things easy for plotting by providing features to control line styles, font properties, formatting axes etc. Matplotlib is a python library used to create 2D graphs and plots by using python scripts.
+- Matplotlib.pyplot:  Matplotlib has a module named pyplot which makes things easy for plotting by providing features to control line styles, font properties, formatting axes etc. Matplotlib is a python library used to create 2D graphs and plots by using Python scripts.

 - Scipy.stats: it is a module that contains a large number of probability distributions.